giecli/Kirkkosaari/README.md

 This repository contains MATLAB® code for the use of the Kirkkosaari project.

-## COMSOL vs. EED
+## Benchmark

-Optimizing the simple and complex COMSOL models with the following parameters
+Use the following parameters:

 ```
 params.d_borehole = 140e-3;